-Problem: "An addition chain"
+2.13 Problem "An addition chain"

-In many cryptographic systems we need to calculate the value B = $A^c \mod p$, where A is an integer, $1 \le A \le p-1$, c is an arbitrary positive integer, and p is a large prime number.
-One possible way of reducing the computational load of calculation is to minimize the total number of multiplications required to compute the exponentiation.
-Since the exponent in the equation is additive, the problem of computing powers of the base element A can also be formulated as an addition calculation for which addition chains are used.
+In many cryptographic systems we need to calculate the value $B = A^c \mod p$, where A is an integer, $1 \leq A \leq p-1$, c is an arbitrary positive integer, and p is a large prime number.
+One possible way of reducing the computational load of calculating is to minimize the total number of multiplications required to compute the exponentiation.
+Since the exponent in equation is additive, the problem of computing powers of the base element A can also be formulated as an addition calculation, for which addition chains are used.

-An addition chain for an integer n is a sequence of positive integers $a_0 = 1, a_1, \ldots, a{r-1}, a_r = n$, where r is a positive integer (called the length of the addition chain) and the following relation holds for all i, $1 \le i \le r$: $a_i = a_i + a_k$ for some k, j such that $k \le j < i$.
+An addition chain for an integer n is a sequence of positive integers $a_0 = 1, a_1, \ldots, a{r-1}, a_r = n$, where r is a positive integer (that is called the length of the addition chain) and the following relation holds for all $i, 1 \leq i \leq r$: $a_i = a_j + a_k$ for some k, j such that $k \leq j < i$.

-Find an addition chain of length as small as possible for the value $2^{127}-3$.
+Find an addition chain of length as small as possible for the value $2^{127} - 3$.

 The solution should be submitted as a list of values occurring in the chain and a description of how you found the solution.
-An example of the shortest addition chain for the value 15 can be found in formulation of the problem "The shortest addition chain".
+An example of the shortest addition chain for the value 15 can be found in section 2.7.1.

 We should note that the problem contains open questions in general.
-We considered the participants' solutions as correct if they are as deep as solutions known to the Olympiad Program Committee.
+We considered the participants' solutions as correct if they are as deep as solutions known to the Olympiad program committee.
 More precisely, if the participants could find an addition chain of length 136.

-We would like to follow the solution proposed by the team of Alexey Miloserdov, Saveliy Skresanov, and Nikita Odinokih (Novosibirsk State University).
+We would like to follow the solution proposed by Alexey Miloserdov, Saveliy Skresanov, and Nikita Odinokih team (Novosibirsk State University).
 Denote by $\ell(n)$ the length of the smallest addition chain for a number n.
-Let us first prove that $\ell(2^{127}-3) \le 136$ and present a chain of length 136.
-Then we will consider several lower bounds for $\ell(2^{127}-3)$.
+Let us first prove that $\ell(2^{127} - 3) \leq 136$ and present a chain of length 136.
+Then we will consider several lower bounds for $\ell(2^{127} - 3)$.